elipaulman/CSE_3241_Final_Project/README.md

 - `SQL_Insert.txt` — SQL scripts for inserting sample data
 - `SQL_Queries.txt` — SQL queries referenced in the final report
 - `SQL_InsertDelete_Samples.txt` — Sample INSERT/DELETE statements from user manual
+- `CSE 3241 SQL Creates.pdf` - PDF version of SQL scripts for creating the database
+- `CSE 3241 SQL Inserts.pdf` - PDF version of SQL scripts for into all data into the database

 ---